-Cockroaches and Cockroach Control Sydney Video
+German Cockroach Pest Control Video

-German Cockroaches will eat any thing.
+German Cockroaches will eat anything.
 They stay close to food and water source.

 Habits and Biology

 Females reproduce one egg capsule every 3-4 weeks.
 Each capsule contains 25-45 eggs.
-Infestations are usually found in kitchens, bathrooms, but can inhabit other areas if there is a heavy population or you have run them into each other with the repellent effect of insecticides.
+Infestations are usually found in kitchens, bathrooms but can inhabit other areas if there is a heavy population or you have run them into each other with the repellent effect of insecticides.

-Pest Control Price ListMicropest provides the following services with an approximate price.
-Please don't hesitate to ring because we do have specials from time to time and we are flexible.
+German Cockroach Pest Control company Micropest Pest Control Sydney provides the following quality pest control services at an approximate price.
+Please don't hesitate to ring because we have specials from time to time and we are flexible.

 The magnitude of an infestation, given suitable shelter, depends on the quantity of food available.
 Ordinary domestic kitchens can only maintain small colonies, restaurants somewhat larger, institutions, with usually greater storage facilities, quite large colonies.
-Yet all of these are minor compared with the fantastically large populations ever present in major sewers.
-At this point differences in the behaviour of individual species become important.
+Yet all of these are minor compared with the fantastically large populations ever-present in major sewers.
+At this point, differences in the behaviour of individual species become important.